kronenthaler/mod-pbxproj/readme.md

 project.add_file_if_doesnt_exist('System/Library/Frameworks/AdSupport.framework', parent=frameworks, weak=True, tree='SDKROOT')
 ```

 _parent_ can be either a group previously created/retrieved or an ID indicating the name of the group.
-In the example: `frameworks = project.get_or_create_group('Frameworks')`
+In the example: `frameworks = project.get_or_create_group('Frameworks')`.
 Most system frameworks are under the tree `SDKROOT` and the relative path is `System/Library/Frameworks/`.
 System libraries reside under the `SDKROOT` as well but in a different path `usr/lib/`.
 For instance: `usr/lib/libsqlite3.0.dylib`